 IT'SUGAR's CEO told Brooklyn Paper, “Our candy stores are not your typical ‘old fashioned and stale’ stores but more of a hip and cool place where customers can find so many exclusive, unique and fun products."

 What are these more unusual products you won't find at Williams Candy?
 Well, there's the gummy Party Python, a giant snake shown cradled and suckled by three hot girls in hooker heels.

-If that's too big to swallow, try the smaller, but no less potent, World's Largest Gummy Worm, an item that bears an uncanny resemblance to something you might find in a sex shop under the category "Double Input."
+If that's too big to swallow, try the smaller, but no less potent, World's Largest Gummy Worm.

 IT'SUGAR also has their own line of novelty mints, each in a creative tin.
 On the one for their "You Know You Want It" mints--not to be confused with their BITCH mints and FML (Fuck My Life) mints--they provide a listing of IT'SUGAR's "sweet philosophy" of life.
 The tin reads, "We believe in: conspicuous consumption, addiction to sugar, overindulgence, asking for forgiveness instead of permission, bending rules, being a little brighter than the rest," and more along those lines.

 But IT'SUGAR is not just about candy.
 You can also find notepads for making HEY ASSHOLE notes, WTF notes, SHIT lists, and BITCH CITATIONS.
 You can buy clothing, too, like the girl's "flirty" tank top that says "Wanna Lick."

 I found it all rather overwhelming, and had to run away fast, fleeing to the warm, quiet bosom of Williams Candy, where a person can think and breathe.